-Khurja a small town, about 100 km’s east of Delhi is one of the hidden gems for travelers.
+Khurja a small town, about 100 km east of Delhi is one of the hidden gems for travelers.
 Which has not yet been explored as a travel destination?
-It is in western UP, a part of Bulandshahr district.
-Now what makes it special is the huge pottery industry that it has, with a history dating back to few centuries.
+It is in western UP, a part of the Bulandshahr district.

 While on food, if you are not a vegetarian, you may want to stop at Sikandarabad for the famous Aas Mohammad Qureshi’s biryani.
-He sells chicken biryani in the morning and evening and beef one in the afternoon.
+He sells chicken biryani in the morning and evening.
 I am told that he sells at least 1000 plates a day at a price of Rs 25/- for a plate of 250 grams.
-Can you do a back of the envelope calculation and see how much business it translates into.
-If you look at his infrastructure, his kitchen is back of his house.
-His shop is a platform to make and serve kebabs and a push cart.
+Can you do a back-of-the-envelope calculation and see how much business it translates into?
+If you look at his infrastructure, his kitchen is the back of his house.
+His shop is a platform to make and serve kebabs and a pushcart.

 His restaurant area is 3 wooden benches fitted on a metal frame in one row against a street wall.
-He is located in not so clean area, almost on the road which has busy traffic.
+He has located in a not-so-clean area, almost on the road which has busy traffic.
 But in spite of all that within his premise, you would find relative cleanliness.
-The benches were cleaned as soon as one set of customers finish.
-There was an attention paid to every customer.
+The benches were cleared as soon as one set of customers finished.
+There was attention paid to every customer.
 And a huge smile on the faces of people serving.
 Unfortunately, being a vegetarian, I could not taste this famous delicacy.
 But I could read the satisfaction on the faces of my fellow travelers as they were eating the biryani.

-Recommend you read following travel blog on places to visit in Uttar Pradesh.
+Recommend you read the following travel blog on places to visit in Uttar Pradesh.